 The final result is the client is unhappy and you as a wedding photographer lose money in spite of working so hard.

-There is another factor, most photographers are afraid of talking about wedding contracts with their clients.
-The common reason quoted is that they are afraid of losing the wedding.
+Most photographers are afraid of talking about wedding contracts with their clients.
+The common reason quoted is that they are afraid of losing the wedding client.
 They are fearful of how they will be perceived by their couples.

 I am breaking this myth.
 You will be perceived as a professional who knows his craft as well as business.

 Ask yourself why you are not okay with being professional.

 I will suggest goto a professional legal expert as it is a one-time cost.
 You will be using the same contract and the only thing that will change for every assignment is the client and event details.
 But even if you plan to use our free wedding photography contract template (link below), I will suggest don’t copy/paste every clause.

 You need to modify the wedding photography contract template as per your own needs..
 You have to add clauses that work for you and sort your wedding business problems that you face frequently.

 Let me share a few important clauses and wedding photographer contract tips or info you need to include irrespective of your business location.

 Make sure you include the postal address, valid email id and contact number of the bride and groom separately.

 You need to put all the event details you need to cover.
 Each event info has to be included separately.
 The event detail should include start time and date, hours of coverage, name of the event and address.